International Service - aid overseas

 The Eradication of Polio

 Since the 1980s Rotary has been working with other agencies to rid the world of polio, by funding and providing personnel for the imunisation of every child in the world.
 The task is nearly complete, but we cannot let up until the world is completely clear of the disease.
-Rotary has received the promise of $200 million from the Bill and Melinda Gates Foundation - providing we can match it!
-This is a programme over three years and in the first year, we got half way there.
+From 2017 to 2020 Rotary has received a 'double matching' promise, up to a maximum of $300 million, from the Bill and Melinda Gates Foundation!
 The Ashby Rotary Club has used some of the money raised in our local fundraising efforts to put towards this goal.
+Poliomyelitis is only a plane ride away from the UK so we must finish the job!

 Rotary sponsors many young people to continue their education in another country as Ambassadorial Scholars in an endeavour to foster international understanding.
 Many of today's leaders have benefitted by this Rotary programme since 1947 with some 40,000 young adults from 69 countries having been sponsored to study in 64 receiving countries.